NikitaMarko/locker-network/backend/stations.md

 - Roles: all
 - Primary source: Redis station cache
+- Redis catalog is reconciled with RDS projections before response is returned
 - Fallback source: RDS projections when Redis is unavailable or access is denied
 - Query params: `city`, `lat`, `lng`, `radius`, `status`